Employee of the Year Award

 Please note, a nomination may be marked down if all of these items are not included.

-With all nominations it is important that the judges can see clear empirical evidence of improvement, not just anecdotal evidence of the improvements.
+With all nominations it is important that the judges can see clear empirical evidence of how the answer addresses the question, not just anecdotal evidence.
 Empirical evidence makes it easy for a judge to justify their reasoning in terms of scoring each nomination.

 Provide a short statement about the nominees career and career highlights.
 Outline of the nominee’s progression through the industry and contribution made during their employment.